 “Yes, but you get to be the first,” he replies.

 He watched the Jordan Peterson and Slavoj Zizek debate between capitalism and communism.
-You watched it too and you find him even more attractive after he said he watched it.
+You watched it too and you find him even more attractive after he says he watched it.
 You tell him that you believe humans are all capable of evil, but it is the knowing that we are capable of evil that we are better at containing it.
-You did not bring up Shadow Integration but you listen to his response.
+You do not bring up Shadow Integration but you listen to his response.
 He tells you he believes evil is just easier and most people are lazy.